AliceO2Group/AliceO2/Detectors/HMPID/workflow/README.md

 Data processor options: HMP-WriteRawFromRootFile:

 ```
+  --hmp-raw-outdir arg (=./)            base dir for output file
-  --out-file arg (=hmpidRaw)            prefix name of the output raw file
+  --hmp-raw-outfile arg (=hmpReadOut)   base name for output file
+  --hmp-raw-perlink                     produce one file per link
+  --hmp-raw-perflp                      produce one raw file per FLPs
-  --in-file arg (=simulation.root)      name of the input sim root file
+  --in-file arg (=hmpiddigits.root)     name of the input sim root file
-  --per-flp-file                        produce one raw file per FLPs (suffix 160 and 161)
-  --dump-digits                         out the digits in a ASCII file named /tmp/hmpDumpDigits.dat
+  --dump-digits                         out the digits file in /tmp/hmpDumpDigits.dat
-  --skip-empty                          skip empty events (not yet implemented)
+  --hmp-skip-empty                      skip empty events
+  --start-value-enumeration arg (=0)    initial value for the enumeration
+  --end-value-enumeration arg (=-1)     final value for the enumeration
+  --step-value-enumeration arg (=1)     step between one value and the other
 ```

 Example